julianlk522/julianlk.com/content/heroes.md

 Aside from incredible essays, PG is responsible for creating [Hacker News](https://news.ycombinator.com/), one of my favorite and most-visited Internet sites.
 (Fun fact: the HN backend is written in Arc, a dialect of the Lisp programming language which PG authored.
 It is possibly the only use of Arc used in production code today&mdash;I don't know of another, at least, but please [correct me](mailto:jxl1729@miami.edu) if you do.)
 He is also well known for his role at YCombinator, locating important startups and helping them to bring dreams to reality.
 I don't tend to glorify venture capital, but I really like some companies/nonprofits that YC has backed (Reddit and [80,000 Hours](https://80000hours.org/about/), for instance).

-Despite massive success, PG is humble, compassionate, and happy to see others succeed.
+Despite huge success, PG is humble, compassionate, and happy to see others succeed.
 Maybe being a father helps to cultivate that positivity.
-I respect and thank him a lot for his commitment to improving broad quality of life through startup advising, setting HN on a path to greatness, and openly sharing his thoughtful excerpts with the world.
+I respect and thank him a lot for his commitment to improving broad quality of life through startup advising, setting HackerNews on a path to greatness, and openly sharing his thoughtful excerpts with the world.

 ### Terry Crews